MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-creating-a-report-server-project-reporting-services.md

     ![select-report-server-project-template](../reporting-services/media/lesson-1-creating-a-report-server-project-reporting-services/select-report-server-project-template.png)

+   > [!Tip]
-   >**Tip**: If you don't see **Reporting Services** in the left column or **Report Services** objects in the center column, you need to add the Report Designer to Visual Studio / SSDT by installing the Reporting Services extensions.
+   > If you don't see **Reporting Services** in the left column or **Report Services** objects in the center column, you need to add the Report Designer to Visual Studio / SSDT by installing the Reporting Services extensions.
 See [Download SQL Server Data Tools (SSDT)](../ssdt/download-sql-server-data-tools-ssdt.md) if you are using SSDT, or install the SSDT workload from the Visual Studio installation manager, then the Reporting Services extensions from the Market Place.

 4. Select the **Report Server Project** icon displayed here (the other one is a Report Project Wizard) &nbsp;&nbsp;![ssrs_ssdt_report_server_project](../reporting-services/media/ssrs-ssdt-report-server-project.png) &nbsp;&nbsp;in the center template display area.